 There are so many tips and rules around how to wear pocket squares that we have our own page dedicated to it.
-We cover everything you need to know about wearing a pocket square with style including general tips, different folds, classic combinations and wearing a pocket square for specific occasions.
+We cover everything you need to know about wearing a pocket square with style including general tips, pocket square etiquette, classic combinations, and wearing a pocket square for specific occasions.

 Take a look at our comprehensive guide on how to wear a pocket square for more info.